 You’ve stumbled onto Udenriget.dk, the website of Søren Friis.
-Who?
-Well, I suppose I consider myself a writer and researcher, mainly focused on global politics and history.
-I’m based in Aarhus, Denmark, and usually cover topics from a Danish or Nordic perspective.
-As a researcher my bio goes as follows:
+Who’s that, you ask?
+Good question!
+I suppose I consider myself a writer and researcher mainly focused on global politics and history.
+I’m based in Denmark and usually cover topics from a Danish/Nordic perspective.
+My research bio - one version at least - goes as follows:

 Søren Friis is a PhD candidate at the School of Culture and Society, Aarhus University, from where he holds an MA in International Studies.
 His PhD project critically examines the “security-development nexus” as concept and practice in Scandinavian foreign policies.
 He has published on the relationship between security and development, as well as other contemporary issues, in a variety of venues.
 He is a co-editor and contributor to the forthcoming volume Zero Hours: Politics of Time in Global Perspectives, 1940s-1970s (Palgrave Macmillan).

-Søren Friis has given several courses in international and global history at Aarhus University.
-He is a former visiting scholar at Uppsala University.
-His media contributions include a number of articles and commentaries in the national press, including a stint as regular contributor to Politiken, the largest Danish daily.
-He has commented on global policy issues on radio and television and contributed as writer and editor to popular magazines and journals.
-As a participant in the Towards Good Society Project 2013-16, he pursued (ongoing) research on emerging transnational networks of civil society actors during the interwar years and beyond.
+Søren Friis has organized courses in international and global history at Aarhus University and is a former visiting scholar at Uppsala University.
+His media contributions include a number of articles and commentaries in the national press, e.g. as regular contributor to Politiken, the largest Danish daily.
+He has commented on global issues on radio and television and contributed as writer and editor to popular magazines and news sites.
+As a participant in the Towards Good Society Project 2013-16, he began pursuing research on emerging transnational (elite) networks in the 1920-30s, which he has presented at international conferences.

 If you’re interested in putting me to use as a writer, editor or collaborator, please get in touch.